Expanded accounting equation definition

 Disadvantages of the Expanded Accounting Equation

-The main problem with the expanded accounting equation is that it provides no information about the financial results of a business.
+No insights into financial results.
+The expanded accounting equation provides no information about the financial results of a business.
 In effect, it provides insights into a reporting entity’s balance sheet, but not its income statement.
 Similarly, it provides no information about the cash flows of the reporting entity.

 The Expanded Accounting Equation for a Sole Proprietorship